Day 1. Cusco-Wayquecha ACCA Red-and-White Antpitta and Marcapata Spinetail.

 Day 3.
 Cock-of-the-Rock Lodge.
 Cinnamon-faced Tyrannulet and Yellow-rumped Antwren.

 The private reserve around the lodge holds a number of good birds such as Long-tailed Antbird, Dusky-Green Oropendula, Yungas Manakin, Black-billed Treehunter, Orange-eared Tanager and Versicolored Barbet.
 The permanent mixed species flock around the camp contains species like Yellow-rumped Antwren and Cinnamon-faced and Bolivian Tyrannulet.
 Other birds include Lemon-browed Flycatcher, Crested Quetzal, Uniform Antshrike and Golden-collared Tanager.
-At the lodge clearing there are feeders and blue vervain flowers where hummingbirds like Violet-fronted Brilliant, Many-spotted Hummingbird, Booted Raquet-tail and Wire-crested Thorntail.
+At the lodge clearing there are feeders and blue vervain flowers where hummingbirds like Violet-fronted Brilliant, Many-spotted Hummingbird, Booted Racket-tail and Wire-crested Thorntail.
 Peruvian Piedtail and Rufous-webbed Brilliants are rare but sometimes seen.
-There is also an apparently new form of Otus to look out for - something in between Black-and-White and Black-banded Owl – the same that is known from San Isidro in Ecuador.
 Night at Cock of the Rock Lodge.

 Day 4.
 Cock-of-the Rock Lodge.
 Black-and-Chestnut Eagle and Solitary Eagle

 Additional birding at Cock-of-the Rock Lodge.
-At the mirador some 30 minutes drive from the lodge one can often see Black-and-Chestnut and Solitary Eagles soaring in the mid-morning thermal winds.The dense forested trail below the lodge holds manu birds of the understory such as Chestnut-breasted Wren, Slaty Gnateater, Yungas Manakin, Spotted Barbtail, Scaled Antpitta and Rufous-breasted Ant-thrush
+At the mirador some 30 minutes drive from the lodge one can often see Black-and-Chestnut and Solitary Eagles soaring in the mid-morning thermal winds.The densely forested trail below the lodge holds many birds of the understory such as Chestnut-breasted Wren, Slaty Gnateater, Yungas Manakin, Spotted Barbtail, Scaled Antpitta and Rufous-breasted Ant-thrush

 Day 5.
-Cock of the Rock Lodge- Pilcopata.
+Cock of the Rock Lodge- Pilcopata - Guadalupe Lodge.
 Peruvian Piedtail and Amazonian Umbrellabird

 Day 6.
 Pilcopata - Amazonia Lodge.
 Blue-headed Macaw and Fine-barred Piculet.